codegenixdev/meal-planner/script.md

-todo: make avatar data real
-why normal user can see admin pages correct redirection when logged in and when not

 `npx create-next-app@latest .`

 remove not required files and folder (all things in public, styles and remove code from layout and page)